Rebelski 2

 MR: A good friend of mine, Ollie plays bass in that band.

-[Ed – Martin actually told me this on the night himself, it was in when they worked together for the Rogue Emperor project with the aforementioned Mike TV and Elbow’s Richard Jupp]
+[Ed – Martin actually told me this on the night himself, as it was when they worked together for the Rogue Emperor project with the aforementioned Mike TV and Elbow’s Richard Jupp]

 MR: To be honest I rarely get out to watch gigs these days.
 Reason being that after working on music all day I usually want a break from it when I have any time off.
 I love checking out new bands at festivals though.
 Stumbling across a new gem.
 I miss that.
 Hopefully soon.